-Director, Graduate Programs, School of Interdisciplinary Arts and Sciences
+Director, Graduate Programs and Strategic Initiatives, School of Interdisciplinary Arts & Sciences

 Co-Director, UW Certificate in Public Scholarship